 With over 500 million users, Reddit is one of the most popular websites on the internet.
 There are subreddits for every topic under the sun, and new ones keep cropping up every day.

 If you want to share your thoughts, opinions, and artwork with the internet Reddit is definitely one of the best places to start.

 Dreamwidth allows users to create online journals and the whole service is based around the LiveJournal codebase.

 Ex-LiveJournal members Mark Smith and Denise Paolucci built Dreamwidth to help create a new community that is built upon principles of transparency and freedom of speech.

 You can post your opinions without having to worry about censorship laws or other restrictions that plague most platforms these days.

 If you are looking for a platform that is strictly dedicated to audio, SoundCloud is the number one platform.

-The service has agreement deals with the likes of Universal Studios and Sony, that allows users to have full rights over their content.
+The service has agreement deals with the likes of Universal Studios and Sony, which allows users to have full rights over their content.
 With SoundCloud Go being announced, it allows artists enough opportunity to make money on the platform when other users stream content.

 SoundCloud can not only help you share your work online but also make a career out of it.
 There are countless artists who are able to.

 Snapchat is an image sharing platform similar to Instagram, but the biggest advantage is that you can have privacy features in place.
-You can share anything you want in “private” Snapchat accounts to a closed group of followers.
+You can share anything you want in “private” Snapchat accounts for a closed group of followers.